Skip to Content

 Making nutrient water for hydroponics is much easier than it sounds:

-1. Purchase a micronutrient mix/water-soluble fertilizer and epsom salts.
+1. Purchase a micronutrient mix/water-soluble fertilizer and Epsom salts.

 2. Read the instructions for mixing with water.